 You then ask a different question to the next panelist, and they respond, and so on.

 The Ping-Pong is good when you have specific questions you’d like each panelist to answer, or you think the audience will benefit from curated, customized questions.

 Whereas the Hot Potato is best suited to broad themes that you want each panelist to weigh in on.

-In reality, the ideal panel discussion features a mix of both formats–some direct, targeted questions to individual panelists, and some general questions that solicit input from everyone.
+The ideal panel discussion features a mix of both formats--some direct, targeted questions to individual panelists, and some general questions that solicit input from everyone.